conda/conda/docs/source/using/envs.rst

   set MY_KEY=
   set MY_FILE=

-Now when you use ``source activate analytics`` the environment variables MY_KEY and MY_FILE will be set to the values you wrote into the file, and when you use ``source deactivate`` those variables will be erased.
+Now when you use ``activate analytics`` the environment variables MY_KEY and MY_FILE will be set to the values you wrote into the file, and when you use ``deactivate`` those variables will be erased.

 More notes on environment variable scripts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~